Ask Re’uben

 celebrated after counting seven times seven.
 TRINITY AND

-Paul uses the creation of the kosmos as
+uses the creation of the kosmos as demonstrating

-is an absolute triunity.
-Space consists of length, breadth, and depth
+absolute triunity.
+Space consists of length, breadth, and depth or

 phenomena.
 Here we have not merely an illustration of three in one --- as in